brainrepo/brainrepo-2023/src/content/blog/calvino-refactoring.md

 The **comprehension refactoring** and the **aesthetic lifting** (Yuch refactoring).

 The violent attack of comprehension refactoring is activated when we don't understand what's happening.
 When we are entangled in a dense maze of classes and functions, and we don't know why they are there and what they do.

-This is because nobody has yet realized that the only action needed is to bring the knowledge from the brain to code.

 As Martin Fowler would say: